-- deliver high quality teaching around mental health and wellbeing - having a culture that promotes mental health and wellbeing - having an environment that promotes mental health and wellbeing - making sure pupils and staff are aware of and able to access a range of mental health services - supporting staff wellbeing - being committed to pupil and parent participation
+- deliver high quality teaching around mental health and wellbeing on the curriculum. - having a culture that promotes mental health and wellbeing - having an environment that promotes mental health and wellbeing - making sure pupils and staff are aware of and able to access a range of mental health services - supporting staff wellbeing - being committed to pupil and parent participation means coordinating support and engaging with other colleagues in the setting who may have more technological expertise such as the IT manager.